-A build up of ear wax can be a contributing factor to a loss of hearing.
-There is no way for you to know if you have excessive ear wax, or if it is creating hearing loss; this is why we encourage everyone who thinks they have hearing loss to schedule an appointment and be checked.
+A build up of ear wax can be annoying, and over time, it can be a contributing factor to a loss of hearing.
+There is no way for you to know if you have excessive ear wax, or if it is creating hearing loss.

 Risk factors that people may have that tend to cause more ear wax include: